JeffVandrewJr/btcqbo/README.md

 1. Log into your LunaNode or other VPS via SSH.

-2. `$ sudo su -` THE TRAILING DASH IS CRITICALLY IMPORTANT.
-You may wipe your data if you do an install after running the command without the trailing dash.
+2. `$ sudo su -` THE TRAILING HYPHEN IS CRITICALLY IMPORTANT.

 3. `# cd btcpayserver-docker`